SaxonLLM/SaxonLLM/README.md

 You can try out the model's capabilities in the demo below.
 It is only a representative sample of models output for a selected few prompts.
 The prompts are related to the task specified in the project objectives:

-- **Story Task**:Write a short story about two Saxons in the Deutsche Bahn.
+- **Story Task**: Write a short story about two Saxons in the Deutsche Bahn.
 - **Translation Task**: Translate the given text into Sächsisch.
 - **History Task**: What is the history of TU Dresden?
 - **Saying Hello**: How do you say 'Good Morning' in Sächsisch?